open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Wcf/README.md

 ## WCF Server Configuration (.NET Framework)

-Add the `IDispatchMessageInspector` instrumentation via an endpoint behavior extension on the service endpoints you want to instrument:
+### Option 1: Add the `IDispatchMessageInspector` instrumentation via an endpoint behavior
+extension on the service endpoints you want to instrument:

 <!-- markdownlint-disable MD013 -->